-To pursue and establish an independent and high quality research programme; to design and deliver a range of teaching materials and undertake student assessment activities; to engage in relevant professional and knowledge exchange activities; and to carry out administrative tasks assigned by the Head of School.
+Initially the focus of this role will be to establish an impressive research portfolio, aligned to the strategic priorities of the University and with appropriate attraction of external funding.
+Additional duties will be later be assigned and will involve the design and delivery of a range of teaching materials and the undertaking of student assessment activities.
+The role will also involve engaging in relevant professional and knowledge exchange activities and to carry out administrative tasks assigned by the Head of School.
 Main Activities/Responsibilities:

-١. Engage in individual and collaborative research, establishing a distinctive programme of research and disseminating results through regular publications in high impact journals, books and conference proceedings.
-2. Apply, as Principal- or Co-Investigator, to appropriate external bodies for research funding and manage grants awarded.
-3. Supervise research students and staff as required, providing direction, support and guidance.
-4. Design and deliver a range of teaching materials at undergraduate and postgraduate levels, including contribution to curriculum review and enhancement, in a manner that supports a research-led approach to student learning.
-5. Undertake student assessment activities, including the provision of appropriate feedback to students.
-This will also include assessing student teachers while on placement.

-- 6. Develop knowledge exchange activities by, for example, establishing research and/or educational links with industry and influencing public policy and the professions. - 7.
-Carry out School, Faculty and/or University administrative and management functions, for example through membership of committees and/or by acting as class/module/year co-ordinator. - 8.
+Engage in individual and collaborative research which aligns to the strategic direction of the University, establishing a distinctive programme of research and disseminating results through regular publications in high impact journals, books and conference proceedings.
+Apply, as Principal- or Co-Investigator, to appropriate external bodies for research funding and manage grants awarded.
+Supervise research students and staff as required, providing direction, support and guidance Design and deliver a range of teaching materials at undergraduate and postgraduate levels, including contribution to curriculum review and enhancement, in a manner that supports a research-led approach to student learning.
+Undertake student assessment and examination activities, including the provision of appropriate feedback to students.
+Develop knowledge exchange activities by, for example, establishing research and/or educational links with industry and influencing public policy and the professions.
+Carry out School, Faculty and/or University administrative and management functions, for example through membership of committees and/or by acting as class/module/year co-ordinator.
 Engage in continuous professional development.

-Person Specification

-Educational and/or Professional Qualifications

-(E=Essential, i.e. a candidate must meet all essential criteria to be considered for selection, D=Desirable)
+Person Specification Educational and/or Professional Qualifications (E=Essential, i.e. a candidate must meet all essential criteria to be considered for selection, D=Desirable) EI Good honours degree and PhD in appropriate discipline.